 YES with waterproofing.
-The base of the fence should be coated with a suitable exterior waterproofing compound.
+The base of the fence should be coated with a suitable exterior waterproofing compound, such as Mulseal.
 This is to protect the panel in the long term, and importantly, maximise the life of the coatings you use to complete the fence.